SACRED

 Tuveson, is belief in magic, the same kind connected with the secular

-3 size="3" face="Times New Roman">).
+dream for utopia 3 size="3" face="Times New Roman">).
 Utopia, of course, is a heaven-surrogate.

 Progress, is that combination of human intelligence and cosmic design